 Also throughout the centuries soldiers have also made use of campfires to cook their food in the open field, one such example is 14th Scottish soldiers carrying a bag of oatmeal, a flat piece of metal called a griddle, and some water.
 The water was mixed through the oatmeal and fashioned into a dough, that could be flattened into oatcakes and cooked over the fire.
 Travellers, and those without a hearth, would also have created a make-shift fire to cook a stew or soup with whatever ingredients were available.

-Also many indigenous groups including Native American tribes used a variety of cooking methods, many of which involved fire.
+Additionally, many indigenous groups including Native American tribes used a variety of cooking methods, many of which involved fire.
 For instance, some tribes would roast meat directly on the coals of a fire while others would boil food in water-tight baskets or clay pots.
-Also, some tribes in the Plains region were known to cook food in a pit, which would be lined with hot stones to create an oven-like effect.
+Tribes in the Plains region were known to cook food in a pit, which would be lined with hot stones to create an oven-like effect.

 Modern campfire stews